Potamitisn/potamitisn.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome to my personal website !
-In this space I will be introducing myself to you mostly (but not only :wink:) in a professional capacity.
+In this space I will be introducing myself to you mostly (but not only 😉) in a professional capacity.
 The following content is planned to be released here in the following weeks :
 - Academic and professional career so far.
 - Presentation of some of the projects that I have worked on.
 - Content regarding particular academic domains that I am interested in.